 St. Albans is a somewhat small city located in the state of Vermont.
 With a population of 6,942 people and three associated neighborhoods, St. Albans is the 18th largest community in Vermont.
 Much of the housing stock in St. Albans was built prior to World War II, making it one of the older and more historic cities in the country.

-The citizens of St. Albans are slightly better educated than the national average of 21.84% for all cities and towns, with 24.99% of adults in St. Albans having a bachelor's degree or advanced degree.
+The education level of St. Albans citizens is a little higher than the average for US cities and towns: 24.99% of adults in St. Albans have at least a bachelor's degree.

 The per capita income in St. Albans in 2022 was $27,640, which is low income relative to Vermont, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,560 for a family of four.
 However, St. Albans contains both very wealthy and poor people as well.